digitalawakeningstudios/digitalawakeningstudios.github.io/README.md

 ## Deploy

-Assuming GitHub Pages is setup and you're on the master branch, `git push` will do it!
+Assuming Netlify is setup and you're on the master branch, `git push` will do it!

 ## Wishlist
+* add favicon
 * left/right arrows for navigating through images
 * up/down arrows for navigating through projects
 * when "closing" project page, link to proper scroll position on index (vertical and horizontal within portfolio items)